AdityaRajGaur/Namsii-AMS/README.md

 ## How to Use

-1. Access the Namsii Voice Assistant through the provided web URL[namsii-ams.azurewebsites.net]
+1. Access the Namsii Voice Assistant through the provided web URL[]
 2. Click on the microphone icon to activate voice recognition.
 3. Start speaking the commands to interact with the voice assistant.
 4. Use natural language to create, manage, and update tickets.